 This is exactly the message that Kathleen Roberts received when she heard Gloria Donnelly, who was then the Dean of the Drexel University College of Nursing and Health Professions, speak at a senior healthcare seminar in 2016.
 Kathleen is currently the director of dementia care strategy at Living Branches, but at the time of the conference, Kathleen was only in the early stages of stepping into this new role.
 She was also serving as a caregiver for her mother, who was living with dementia at Dock Woods, one of the Living Branches communities.

 This memorable encounter not only supported Kathleen in her personal life, but also kindled a new partnership between Living Branches and Drexel University that has gained exciting momentum over the past two years.
+The idea of new possibilities in dementia care was exciting.

 “I will never forget Gloria’s speech because she shared very personal stories about her life as a caregiver for both a parent and a parent-in-law with dementia,” said Kathleen.
 “She offered insight, humor, and most importantly, a sense that I wasn’t alone.
 Dementia can be extremely isolating – for both the individual and the caregiver – and her openness touched me deeply.
 After the seminar, I just had to introduce myself to her.”